tauri-apps/tauri-docs/docs/guides/cli.md

 ---
-title: Make your own CLI
+title: Making Your Own CLI
 ---

 import Alert from '@theme/Alert'